-Providers may elect to complete the self-assessment within 3-6 months of the expiration of the agency's license OR within 3-6 months following the last annual inspection by the Department.
+Although this regulation reads "within 3-6 months of the expiration of the agency's license," it is strongly recommended that providers complete the assessment within 6-9 months following the last annual inspection by the Department.
+This supports the provider in making corrective actions prior to the inspection where violations may be found.